timescale/pgai/docs/vectorizer-api-reference.md

 The available functions are:

 - [ai.scheduling_none](#aischeduling_none): when you want manual control over when the vectorizer runs.
+Use this when you're using an external scheduling system, as is the case with self-hosted deployments.
 - [ai.scheduling_timescaledb](#aischeduling_timescaledb): leverages TimescaleDB's robust job scheduling system, which is designed for reliability and scalability.
+Use this when you're using Timescale Cloud.

 ### ai.scheduling_none